 Therefore in such cases the coach can:

-Have swimmers in the club on the site he is accessing providing Swim Wales under 18 year old club members on the site are listed as friends of his child;
+Have swimmers in the club on the site they are accessing providing Swim Wales under 18 year old club members on the site are listed as friends of their child;

 The coach concerned does not have direct contact with those swimmers through the social networking site;